 The Nudgee College Foundation is committed to involving all key stakeholders of the school in building the future.
-The Foundation is led by its Board of Directors, Mr Gary Mark (Chairman), Mr Peter Fullagar, Mr Daniel O’Reilly and Mr Scott McEwan.
+The Foundation is led by its Board of Directors, Mr Danny O'Reilly (Chairman), Mr Peter Fullagar, Mr Scott McEwan, Mr Ross Hanley, Ms Carmel Nugent, Mr Chris Langton.
 The Board of the Nudgee College Foundation acts as trustee for the following funds:

 Nudgee College Building Fund - to develop and provide funds for the structural alteration and improvement to existing buildings and the provision for new buildings.

 John Elliott (Jack) Ross Bursary Fund - provides fee relief to new students entering Years 7 to 11 only, who wish to benefit from a Nudgee College education and can demonstrate achievement in academic, cultural or vocational excellence or for reasons of equity.

 The Foundation is proud of its achievements and recognises the generosity of the College community as it embarks on the next stage of its exciting journey.
 Recently completed projects include:

 - Ed's Shed - Building Fund pledge $200,000 and Minor Capital campaign - $100,000

 - Nudgee College Museum (including the Rugby Room) - Completed March 2012 - Building Fund contribution $200,000